MHervian/gandum-cbr-project/README.md

 ## Description

-The project is about determine what disease does wheat plant have based on their characteristics.
+The project is about determine what disease does wheat plant have based on their symptoms.
 The user input the characteristics that plant have and the system suggests the result of disease does plant got.

 ## Tech Stack